derp-derp-derp/Turtle-Coin-Pool-Watcher/README.md

 # Pool Monitor

-An Apache Cordova iOS application to monitor mining stats for all major TurtleCoin mining pools running CryptoNote
+An Apache Cordova application to monitor mining stats for all major TurtleCoin mining pools running CryptoNote.

-Using Pool Monitor you can get all the details regarding your TurtleCoin mining like hash rate, payments, and more.
+Using Pool Monitor you can get all the details regarding your TurtleCoin mining like hashrate, payments, and more.

 Features:
 * Easy.
 Just add your wallet address and, voilà, you'll have all of the details.